rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 11*: Copeland ranking of the random outranking digraph instance

 Both best decision actions, namely 'a2' and 'a4', don't schow a performance profile that would make apparent a clear preference situation in favour of one or the other.
-This makes the prekernels base best choice recommendation more faithful with the actually underlying performance tableau than the forced linear ranking as shown in Fig. 11 above.
+This makes usually the prekernels based best choice recommendations more faithful with respect to the actually underlying performance tableau than any 'forced' linear ranking result as shown in Fig. 11 above.

 Finally, let us give some hints on the **tractability** of kernel computations.
 Checking external stability conditions for an independent choice is equivalent to checking its maximality and may be done in the linear complexity of the order of the digraph.
 However, checking all independent choices contained in a digraphs may get a hard problem already for sparse digraphs of order *n* > 30 (see [BIS-2006b]_).
 Indeed, the worst case is given by an empty or indeterminate digraph where the number of independent choices is 2 to power *n*.